programminghistorian/jekyll/en/lessons/viewing-html-files.md

 next: working-with-text-files
 previous: introduction-and-installation
 redirect_from: /lessons/viewing-html-files
-avatar_alt: A boy drawing on a tablet
+avatar_alt: A woman listening to a man through an ear trumpet
 ---

 {% include toc.html %}